- Complete your Application for Admission.

 - Take the ACT or ACCUPLACER as a placement assessment

 LAUNCH! is a partnership between Lake Region State College (LRSC) and the University of North Dakota (UND).
 The program is designed to serve students who are not yet eligible for admission to the University of North Dakota but meet eligibility requirements for Lake Region State College.
 Students who choose to participate in the LAUNCH!
 Program will enroll as full-time LRSC students, but will also take a limited number of prescribed UND classes.
 Classes will be held on the UND campus in Grand Forks, North Dakota.
-Students who successfully complete 24 transferable credits and earn a 2.0-grade point average may be considered for admission as degree-seeking transfer students to UND.
-LAUNCH! students may participate in student life, housing, student services, organizations, facilities, and activities, except Division I sports, available to every degree-seeking UND student.
+Students who successfully complete 24 transferable credits and earn a 2.0-grade point average may be considered for admission as a degree-seeking transfer student to UND.
+LAUNCH! students may participate in student life, housing, student services, organizations, facilities, and activities, except for Division I sports, available to every degree-seeking UND student.
 The program offers heightened academic support and unmatched personal attention.
 Courses are small in size, offering an opportunity for the instructor to assist students.
 Tutoring times are built into the schedule and additional tutoring is available by the Student Success Center on the UND campus.
 Intensive advisement is offered to each of the students and the LAUNCH!
 Coordinator is located on the UND campus to offer assistance to students.